 - you can work remotely from anywhere

 Affiliate marketing implies no risk.
 If you give it a try and fail, you will mostly lose some time.
 The financial costs to get started are null.
-You just need to work on your online channels, which are free on social platforms like Facebook & YouTube.
-At most, you may need to invest something like $10 USD monthly to maintain a website.
+You just need to work on your online channels, which are free on social platforms like Facebook and YouTube.
+At most, you may need to invest something like USD 10 monthly to maintain a website.

 Eventually, the beauty of affiliate marketing is that you can do the job from everywhere, at your office or your bedroom.
 There are no frontier boundaries.
 All you need to do is to promote your affiliate links in a relevant, engaging, and useful way.

 Let’s go more into detail in the next section.